 - A qualified mental health expert says the defendant’s treatment is not satisfactory or is gravely disabled

-If you or a loved one has been diagnosed with a mental health disorder and charged with a crime in San Diego, contact the Law Office of George Gedulin today at (858) 281-4605 and request a free consultation to learn about all available legal options.
+If you or a loved one has been diagnosed with a mental health disorder and charged with a crime in San Diego, contact the Law Office of George Gedulin today at (858) 281-4605 and request a free consultation with our defense lawyers in San Diego to learn about all available legal options.